The University of Manchester has high academic standards and our entry requirements for the Study Abroad Programme reflect this.

 UK Visas and Immigration English language requirements

-Non-native English speakers applying for a Tier 4 visa (required for all students entering the UK for six calendar months or more) must also meet UK Visas and Immigration's requirements.
+Non-native English speakers applying for a Student Visa (required for all students entering the UK for six calendar months or more) must also meet UK Visas and Immigration's requirements.
 These are:

 - IELTS with minimum score of 5.5 overall, with no less than 5.5 in any individual component.

 If you have taken any other SELT, please contact us for information on the minimum scores required.

 Please note that if you need a Student Visa for study, and do not meet UK Visas and Immigration's minimum requirements for this visa, you will not be able to study with us (regardless of whether you meet the University's own admissions requirements), unless:

 - you take another SELT which shows that your scores have improved to UK Visas and Immigration's required level, or

 - you apply for and successfully complete a Pre-Sessional English Language course, which brings you up to UK Visas and Immigration’s required minimum.
 The University of Manchester's Pre-Sessional English courses can be found on the University Language Centre website.
 Please note these courses incur a cost in all cases.